 Once the court grants summary judgment for the Government on the forfeitability issue, the prosecutor should assess the remaining claims and determine whether they may be settled in a way that treats all victims fairly and leaves an appropriate portion of the property available for remission to the victims who did not file claims and who are waiting for the remission process.
-Any settlement should include a waiver of attorney's fees for which the victims.
-Such victims will understand that they have no reason to litigate against the Government in the forfeiture action.
+Any settlement should include a waiver of attorney's fees for which the Government would otherwise be liable under section 2465(b).
+Settlements should be pursued, however, only where it is certain that they will not result in unfair treatment of victims who did not file claims.
+In most cases, it will probably be necessary to oppose the claims, even of sympathetic victims, in order to avoid such unfairness.